 Only now do I begin to appreciate the unintentional significance of her words, which recognised all transmissions as fiction.
 Ironically it was I who later struggled to accept the authenticity of the small voice that inhabited my ear when we spoke to one other across the globe.
 That whispered mother voice of my childhood surely does not belong in this material world.

-In the old homeland my family were said to have migrated from northern Germany as fisher-folk and run a small fleet somewhere on the northeast coast.
+In the old homeland my family were said to have arrived in 1066 to fight with William the Conqueror and had settled in Devon.
+Later a part of the family moved to the northeast coast to run a small fishing fleet.
 My father’s back a Palimpsest of shipyard labour.
 His skin punctuated with small, Lunar white scars – a Tyneside riveter’s coat-of-arms.
 My father’s voice a soft Geordie croon with a lullaby about Shrimp Boats coming home, guaranteed to put me to sleep in the cot.

 So it seems my fate is co-mingled with salt water, as it is professionally with sound.
 Both are liquid mediums, both immerse and surround us – and naturally, we can drown in both!

 One day in Hull (UK) aboard the “Artic Corsair” I came across this poem, posted on a bulkhead;

 Where the Hudson’s speak only to the Helyer’s

 Our small family scraped along, my brother Gary joined the Army at sixteen, my sister Gaye went to an apprenticeship as a Hairdresser and I miraculously passed the dreaded “Eleven Plus” examination and went off to Grammar School (where ironically they didn’t teach grammar!).